lwndev/containerized-local-environments/README.md

 # Containerized Development Environment

 This setup allows you to develop with Node.js, Python, and PHP without installing these languages directly on your host machine.
 Instead, Docker containers are used to provide isolated development environments.
+I created this after looking for options that I can use for IDEs like Cursor, or if I'm not using an IDE at all.
+Full disclosure, this was created with the assistance of Cursor and Claude 3.7 Sonnet.

 ## Prerequisites